wuxc/pywin32doc/md/Pymmapfile.md

   - [find](Pymmapfile.md#pymmapfilefind)

-    Finds a string in the buffer.&nbsp;
+    Finds a string in the buffer\.&nbsp;

   - [flush](Pymmapfile.md#pymmapfileflush)